fish-aimf/axthj67-ssi-research-paper/RESEARCH-DATA/README.md

 This section contains 3 investigations:
 - Investigation 1 examines the correlation between question types and SSI.
 - Investigation 2 examines the correlation between subjects and SSI.
-- Investigation 3 investigates the correlation between temperature and SSI.

 ## Structure
 This folder contains the data used in the research project.
 Use the links below to navigate to specific subdirectories.